 - Medicines: In most cases, staff do not administer medicines at school unless it would be detrimental to health or attendance not to administer them and only with parental written consent.
-Details about managing medicines can be found in our Health and Safety Policy. - Hazardous chemicals and volatile substances (solvents): Arrangements for the secure and safe storage of chemicals e.g. for cleaning are set out in our Health and Safety Policy.
+Details about managing medicines can be found in our Health and Safety Policy.
+Medication will normally only be administered by Matron or a nominated First Aider. - Hazardous chemicals and volatile substances (solvents): Arrangements for the secure and safe storage of chemicals e.g. for cleaning are set out in our Health and Safety Policy.